robohydra/robohydra/documentation/index.md

 has the following properties:

 * `content` (optional): the content to be sent back for every request.
 This can be a string or a plain Javascript object.
+While this property is optional, either this or `responses` must be present.
 * `responses` (optional): an array of responses to send to the client (round-robin).
 Each response in the array can contain the properties `content`, `contentType` and `statusCode`.
 For each of these properties that is not given, the head's property is used instead.
+While this property is optional, either this or `content` must be present.
 * `path` (optional): the regular expression matching URL paths to be handled by this head.
 Defaults to `/` if not present.
 * `contentType` (optional): the value for the `Content-Type` header in